Sorry, you need to enable JavaScript to visit this website.

 iv.
 Partnerships between education providers and employers

-MCAST has remained actively involved to increase the number of industry partners to enable work-based learning in the form of apprenticeship, intership and work placements.
-To date, around 1300 employers are registered with MCAST as industry partners in a wide variety of economic sectors including engineering, transport, applied sciences, creative arts, community services, business and commerce, agribusiness, and information technology.
-Over the last year, 300 new employers have been registered with MCAST as industry partners.
+MCAST has remained actively involved in increasing the number of industry partners to enable work-based learning through apprenticeships, internships, and work placements.
+Around 1,300 employers are registered with MCAST as industry partners in various economic sectors, including engineering, transport, applied sciences, creative arts, community services, business and commerce, agribusiness, and information technology.
+300 new employers have been registered with MCAST as industry partners.

-Additionally, there is a drive is to involve industry directly in education by employing the students and then offer them the possibility to study while they are in employment.
-Given the high employment rate this could be more enticing for youths and non to continue education.
-With this in mind, MCAST has just launched the following initiatives with HVAC and aviation employers.
+Additionally, there is a drive to involve industry directly in education by employing the students and then offering them the possibility to study while they are employed.
+Given the high employment rate, this could be more enticing for youths and non-students to continue education.
+MCAST has just launched the following initiatives with HVAC and aviation employers.

 The Maintenance and Repair Organisations (MROs) every year are invited to interview new students who enrol for aviation maintenance courses.
 This is done on the request of the MROs themselves so that they recruit the new students and give them a full pay as full-time employees.
 The students follow the two-year full-time course at MCAST that also includes apprenticeship at the MRO.
 This system provides the students motivation to do well in their studies knowing that they have job security at the end of their studies.
-It also shows commitment from the part of MROs who commit themselves to sponsor the students’ training in order to secure a stream of new recruits into their expanding business.
+It also shows commitment from the part of MROs who commit themselves to sponsor the students’ training to secure a stream of new recruits into their expanding business.
 Students will do their apprenticeship at their sponsor’s place of work.
-This academic year 2019-2020 about a hundred students will get into the scheme.

 Recently, the importers of air conditioners have set up an association.
 They have contacted MCAST to see how we can cooperate in order to attract more students to the Heating, Ventilation and Air Conditioning (HVAC) courses.
 MCAST proposed to the association to set up a scheme similar to aviation.
-They agreed and as from this year they are offering a number of sponsorships to students who take up HVAC courses.
+They agreed, and as of this year, they are offering a number of sponsorships to students who take up HVAC courses.
 Students in this scheme will get a salary from their sponsor and have also security of employment at the end of the course.
 Students will do their apprenticeship at their sponsor’s place of work.
-The association offered to offer 25 sponsorships for students taking MQF level 3 and level 4 courses in HVAC.
+The association offered 25 sponsorships for students taking MQF level 3 and level 4 courses in HVAC.

 v.
 Other important MCAST initiatives in VET: